25th October, 2023

 Underground services usually (but not always) follow the national colour coding system.
 Locating services isn't just important to avoid damaging the service.
-But to avoid damaging, or killing, yourself.
-You need to know what services are where.
-And, if they are dead or live.
+But also to avoid damaging (or killing) yourself.
+Here are the UK underground services colours - and what they mean.

 A construction company paid £210 000 in fines and costs after an employee died in an explosion following damage to an 11 000-volt live cable within an excavation.
 The worker suffered burns over 60% of his body while he and other workers were using breakers and a shovel within the excavation.
 He died of his injuries 13 days later.
 The company had not informed workers that there were live cables in the excavation and failed to put adequate measures in place to prevent them being damaged.

 Locating services isn't just important to avoid damaging the service.
-But to avoid damaging, or killing, yourself.
+But to avoid damaging - or even killing - yourself.
 You need to know what services are where.
 And, if they are dead or live.